Categories

 This concludes another weekend of blog posts.
 I’ll do it again next weekend – 4 new entries on Thursday, Friday, Sunday, and Monday.
 I don’t blog on Saturdays.
 That’s my day of rest.

 Your likes, follows, and comments are always appreciated.
 Thank You for being part of my online ministry to share God’s Good News and win souls for Christ through His music.
 Enjoy this week my friends.
 I’m on Twitter @ChrisMDay, and I’m also the man behind the tweets for my church @LivingWatersHFL.
-May the God of hope fill you with all joy and peace as you trust in Him.
-AMEN.
+May the God of hope fill you completely with joy and peace as you trust in Him.

 All rights reserved (c) 2019 Christopher M. Day, CountUp Ministries